chen-yifu/Radiotherapy-Prediction/README.md

 To run tests:
 `python -m pytest tests/`

-## Preprocess Module:
+## Preprocessing Module
-1. *Feature Engineering*.
-Construct new interaction features guided by clinical insights.
-2. *Column Renaming*.
+1. *Column Renaming*.
 Prefix "PRE_", "INT_", and "POS_" to indacate pre-operative, intra-operative, and post-operative columns.
-3. *Dataset Cleansing*.
+2. *Dataset Cleansing*.
 Systematically replacing noisy values using predetermined rules.
+3. *Feature Engineering*.
+Construct new interaction features guided by clinical insights.
 4. *Missing Value Imputation*.
 Fill in missing values using imputation strategies and machine learning.
 For each column:
     1. Determine the type of column as real, ordinal, or categorical
     2. Apply K-Nearest Neighbor Imputer.
 Perform grid-search for optimal `K`.